Huamachuco: History

-The Tuscan phase, the penultimate phase, corresponds to the historical autonomous domain of Huamachuco.
-And the Santa Barbara phase corresponds to the Inca domination of Huamachuco.
-The Huamachuco domain or kingdom probably established its capital at Marcahuamachuco, the ruins of Marcahuamachuco shows evident occupation since the Early-Huamachuco phase up to the Tuscan phase.
+The penultimate phase, the Tuscan phase, corresponds to the historical autonomous domain of Huamachuco, and the Santa Bárbara phase corresponds to the Inca domination of Huamachuco.
+The Huamachuco domain or kingdom probably established its capital at Marcahuamachuco, since the ruins of Marcahuamachuco show evident occupation from the Early Huamachuco phase up to the Tuscan phase.
 Following the Inca conquest, the Marcahuamachuco population was likely resettled where the modern town of Huamachuco stands today.

-The town of Huamachuco was originally built by the Inca as their main installation in the zone, Huamachuco became the capital seat of an Inca province (wamani) of the same name.
-The Inca town of Huamachuco doesn't seem to have been built upon any previous settlement, the pre-Inca hill fort of Cerro Tuscán, overlooking the town, seems to have been enhanced to protect the Inca settlement.
-With the Incas came enclaves of settlers called mitmaqkuna and an extensive system of tambos was built in the area, both things supported by archaeological research.
+The modern town of Huamachuco was originally built by the Inca as their main installation in the zone.
+Huamachuco became the capital seat of an Inca province (wamani) of the same name.
+The Inca town of Huamachuco does not seem to have been built upon any previous settlement, and the pre-Inca hillfort of Cerro Tuscán, overlooking the town, seems to have been enhanced to protect the Inca settlement.
+With the Incas came enclaves of settlers called mitmaqkuna and an extensive system of tambos was built in the area, both evidenced by archaeological research.
 The Inca administrative center of Huamachuco was a stopover on the main Inca highway of Cusco to Quito, the "Qhapaq Ñan" or "Royal Road".
-The Incas built at least 215 colca storehouses on the hillslopes surrounding the town, roughly half of these have floors elevated on stone pillars, the other storerooms have canals running under the floors, these were probably for tubers.
+The Incas built at least 215 colca storehouses on the hillslopes surrounding the town, with roughly half of these having floors elevated on stone pillars, while the other storerooms have canals running under the floors, probably for tubers.

-The Spanish foundation of Huamachuco was made in 1553 by Augustinian missionaries on top of Inca's Huamachuco.
-During the Peruvian War of Independence, it was named as a very illustrious and faithful city by General Jose de San Martin.
-During the War of the Pacific, Huamachuco was the scene of the Battle of Huamachuco (10 July 1883), the final episode of the Pacific War where troops led by Andrés Avelino Cáceres were defeated by Chilean troops under Colonel Alejandro Gorostiaga.
+The Spanish foundation of Huamachuco was made in 1553 by Augustinian missionaries on top of the Incan Huamachuco.
+During the Peruvian War of Independence, it was named a very illustrious and faithful city by General José de San Martín.
+During the War of the Pacific, Huamachuco was the scene of the Battle of Huamachuco, which took place on 10 July 1883.
+In this final episode of the war, troops led by Andrés Avelino Cáceres were defeated by Chilean troops under Colonel Alejandro Gorostiaga.

 Etymology

-It is not clear whether the name of the city comes from the Kulyi language, the autochthonous language of the area, or from Quechua, a language from central Peru that reached its heyday during the Inca Empire.
-Most scholars believe the name to be of a mixed origin between both languages, it would mean "land of falcons" or "country of falcons".
-The name Huamachuco can be divided into two words, "huama" and "chuco", it has been postulated that huama comes from the Quechua word waman which means falcon, as it has no known meaning in Kulyi, a poorly attested extinct language, while chuco is of likely Kulyi origin, meaning earth, land, region, or country, being a commonly used term throughout the toponymy of the region, alternatively written as chugo.
-Otherwise, chuco can be translated as helmet or headwear in Quechua, which would give the city the meaning of "falcon hat", however, modern linguists deny that such is the right meaning of the city's name.
+It is not clear whether the name of the city comes from the Culli language, the autochthonous language of the area, or from Quechua, a language from central Peru that reached its heyday during the Inca Empire.
+Most scholars believe the name to have a mixed origin from both languages.
+The name Huamachuco can be divided into two words, huama and chuco.
+It has been postulated that huama comes from the Quechua word waman meaning "falcon", as it has no known meaning in Culli, which is poorly attested and extinct, while chuco is of likely Culli origin, meaning "earth", "land", "region", or "country", being a commonly used term in the toponymy of the region (and alternatively written as chugo).
+Thus, Huamachuco may mean something like "land of falcons" or "country of falcons".
+Otherwise, chuco can be translated as "helmet" or "headwear" in Quechua, which would give the city the meaning of "falcon hat", though modern linguists deny that this is the correct meaning of the city's name.